Showing posts sorted by relevance for query George Russell. Sort by date Show all posts

 F1: Session Report

-• George Russell finished third and Lewis Hamilton ninth in today's Azerbaijan Grand Prix.
+• George Russell finished fourth and Lewis Hamilton tenth in Sunday's Sao Paulo Grand Prix.

 Driver